AlanDeng7/Module-16-Group4-Project3/README.md

 Link to dashboard:

 ## Project Description
 Module 16 is project #3 of the UofT Data Analysis bootcamp.
-We, as a group, got curious to know if the world happiness index rankings and score have any cause-effect relationship with the factors of population, spending on education as a percentage of GDP and the global migration movement.
+We, as a group, were curious to know if the world happiness index rankings and score have any cause-effect relationship with the factors of population, spending on education as a percentage of GDP and the global migration movement.
 Therefore, we decided to take up this project and create a dashboard of the abovementioned factors.

 ## About
 We sourced the 'World Happiness Index' data from Kaggle for 2015-2021, migration data from the UN's website for 2015 and 2020 and Population Data (2015-2021) and Education Expenditure data (2015-2020) from Our World In Data.